AwesomeIT/turaco/README.md

 ### Requirements

 These packages can be found on `apt`, `brew`, `dnf`, and the Arch AUR available.
-If you use Windows, we highly recommend Ubuntu on Windows ([WSL](https://msdn.microsoft.com/en-us/commandline/wsl/about)).Hooray!
+If you use Windows, we highly recommend Ubuntu on Windows ([WSL](https://msdn.microsoft.com/en-us/commandline/wsl/about)).
+Hooray!

 - MRI `2.4.0` or greater
   - Rubinius also seems to work but you will hate everything getting `pg` to build properly.
 Not officially supported.